The Square — How You Locate Yourself in Space

 Navel: The Sense of Position

-The Navel Chakra introduces spatial awareness.
+The Navel introduces spatial awareness.

 It answers: